 "Drought poses serious risks to society.
 There is, however, a lack of timely public awareness and sufficient public risk perceptions of this hazard due to its gradual onset.
 Timely and adequate public response is conducive to effective mitigation.
 It is imperative to understand how the public responds to drought.
 Using data from multiple sources, situated in two cities (Mobile and Huntsville) of Alabama, our study represents a comprehensive effort to understand public awareness and perceptions of drought.
 We have made several important findings.
 First, both physical and social contexts can influence public awareness of drought.
 Mobile is prone to a variety of coastal hazards and displays high social vulnerability.
 Residents in this city are thus more sensitive to environmental shocks, especially less frequent ones such as drought.
 Second, public awareness of drought is not constrained within the immediate drought impact area.
 Governmental declaration or regulation can bring the issue of drought from one area to the attention of the other area within one state.
 Third, public perceptions of drought numbers are negatively correlated with perceptions of precipitation but positively associated with perceptions of extreme heat.
 This finding reflects that the public perception of drought is in line with scientific understanding of drought.
 Drought is by definition persistent deficit of precipitation.
 Flash droughts can be triggered by heat waves which are more likely to occur during a drought.
 We end this study with recommendations for future studies."
 Our new paper, entitled "Understanding the Influence of Political Orientation, Social Network, and Economic Recovery on COVID-19 Vaccine Uptake among Americans" has been published online in Vaccine (Impact factor: 3.641).
 Below please find the abstract:

 "The COVID-19 pandemic poses unprecedented risks to the well-being of Americans.
 To control the pandemic, a sufficient proportion of the population needs to be vaccinated promptly.
 Despite the proven efficacy and widespread availability, vaccine distribution and administration rates remain low.
 Thus, it is important to understand the public behavior of COVID-19 vaccination.
 This study aims to identify determinants at multiple levels that promote or inhibit one’s vaccine uptake.
 We combine individual-level data from a national survey conducted in the summer of 2021 with corresponding state-level indicators.
 Findings of multilevel logistic regression show that political orientation, social network, and economic recovery altogether have significant influence.
 We articulate that individual decisions to take the vaccine are a function of their personal characteristics and are also rooted in their home state’s political, public health, and economic contexts.
 These findings contribute to the literature and have policy implications.
-Knowledge of the profiles among people who take/refuse the vaccine provides essential information to leverage certain factors and maximize vaccine uptake to mitigate the pandemic’s devastating impact."
-Our paper on pro-environmental behaviors in Copenhagen, Denmark has been published in Cities (Impact factor: 5.834).
-Below please find the abstract:
+Knowledge of the profiles among people who take/refuse the vaccine provides essential information to leverage certain factors and maximize vaccine uptake to mitigate the pandemic’s devastating impact." |

 |